Waller County, Texas: Law enforcement

 after allegations that he and four white officers had exhibited racism and police brutality during the arrest of a 35-year-old black man.

-Sandra Bland was a 28-year-old woman who was arrested by a Texas State Trooper in Waller County on July 10, 2015, as the result of a traffic stop.
-According to officials, she committed suicide by hanging in her Waller County Jail cell three days later.
-This incident garnered national attention and prompted the Texas state legislature to enact the Sandra Bland Act (SB 1849) which encompasses such things as procedures for jail staff, addressing substance abuse of prisoners, the mental health of prisoners, and the completion of a 40-hour Crisis Intervention Training (TCOLE) course for all persons in Texas holding a law enforcement officer's license (Chapter 1701, Occupations Code).

 In November 2021, a 16 year old was charged with six counts of aggravated assault for crashing into six people on bicycles while attempting to roll coal.
 All four of the riders were hospitalized for their injuries, two of them being airlifted.
-According to defense attorneys hired by the injured, the injuries included "broken vertebrae, cervical and lumbar spinal injuries, broken collar bones, hands, and wrists [requiring surgical intervention], multiple traumatic brain injuries, lacerations, soft tissue damage, road rash, and extensive bruising" The Waller county district attorney, Elton Mathis, released a statement about the handling of the case by the Waller Police Department in which he said "This case was not handled appropriately by the investigating agency.
+According to attorneys hired by the injured, the injuries included "broken vertebrae, cervical and lumbar spinal injuries, broken collar bones, hands, and wrists [requiring surgical intervention], multiple traumatic brain injuries, lacerations, soft tissue damage, road rash, and extensive bruising" The Waller county district attorney, Elton Mathis, released a statement about the handling of the case by the Waller Police Department in which he said "This case was not handled appropriately by the investigating agency.
 PERIOD."
 According to his statement, the Texas Department of Public Safety urged the local police to treat the scene as a crime scene, and to contact the district attorney's office.
 Despite this, the local police released the 16 year old without doing an investigation.